The Competition Act regulates competition in Austria.

 Parties affected by violations of the law on competition can direct complaints to the Austrian Federal Competition Authority.

 The Cartel Court can be requested to take action where violations of the law on competition have occurred.
 Cartel Court cases (to end/investigate an infringement or to impose fines/penalty payments) are adjudicated in non-contentious proceedings.
-For further information click the following link:
+For further information, click the following link:

 Competing companies that are affected by violations of the law on competition can petition for a restraining injunction.

-If a violation of the law on competition has also affected a company’s interests in another EU Member State, a lawsuit can be filed with the authorities responsible for protecting consumer interests in the respective country.
+If a violation of the law on competition has also affected a company’s interests in another EU Member State, a complaint can be filed with the authorities responsible for protecting consumer interests in the respective country.

-Useful information for people living and working in Austria is available from HELP, the Austrian government help service, or the Business Service Portal USP.
+Useful information for people living and working in Austria is available from HELP, the Austrian government help service or the Business Service Portal USP.

 A leniency programme is in operation under the Austrian law on competition, as is the case in other EU states.